 The City's lack of a strong and diversified commercial tax base continues to be of significant concern.
 Sales tax and transient occupancy tax - which are the City's second and fifth largest sources of operating revenue, respectively - are extremely vulnerable to sudden and significant loss due to an overreliance on a small number of businesses for the majority of revenue.
-In the case of sales tax, the replacement of previously sales tax-generating businesses with lesser or non-sales tax-generating businesses exacerbates that concern.
+In the case of sales tax, the replacement of previously sales tax-generating businesses with lesser or non-sales tax-generating businesses, as well as the potential for new housing development in place of existing commercial development (due to changes in, and the City's obligations under, state housing law), exacerbate that concern.